-So you’re sitting down after a long day at work, flicking through your social media App’s.
+So you’re sitting down after a long day at work, clicking through your social media apps.
 As you're reading the updates on LinkedIn, the realization hits you like a brick in the face.
 Your employer has just posted an opening for your job, and they are interviewing possible candidates!
 "OMG!
 WTF?
 NLE?"

 Here’s some advice for employees and employers using Social Media:

 When your job is listed as “Available” – What should you do?

 You have real-life expenses to cover (beyond that pending iPhone 5 upgrade) and perhaps a family to feed.
 In its own right, the thought of losing your job is devastating.
 But here’s the worst part: finding this out in a social media circle!
 Your employment status could be in danger.
 Do you scream or cry?
 Do neither; your reaction to this situation is the most important thing right now.
 These are the steps you should take as an employee who just found his/her job posted on a social media website:

 Consider all the possibilities.
 Could it be possible that you are getting a promotion instead of losing your job?
 Is it possible that your employer needs another person in your position because of a larger work load?

 Update and post your resume to social media and employment websites.

 Keep doing your job to the best of your abilities.
 Do not just halt your duties!
 Even if the company is "letting you go," your conscious will be clean.